 The Bank of France is an independent institution governed by French and European law, and a member of the Eurosystem, which is the federal system comprising the European Central Bank and the national central banks of the euro area.

 - Applications Deadline: October 12, 2018

-- Course Level: Scholarship is available to pursue research.
+- Course Level: award is available to pursue research.

 - Study Subject: Topics of interest include – but are not limited to – theoretically or empirically relevant work on climate change risks (physical/transition) or opportunities.
 The work programmes of the three NGFS workstreams provide a basis for identifying relevant topics:

 - Climate-related risks measurement and mitigation by financial institutions.

 - The disclosure practices of climate-related risks by corporate and financial institutions.

 - The potential risk differential between “green” and “brown” assets.

 - The transmission channels of climate-related risks to the economy and the financial system at the level of institutional sectors.

 - Macroeconomic models to evaluate the impact of climate change on the economy.